isomerpages/govtech-gobusiness-main/_run-and-grow/intellectual-property/about-ip.md

 By protecting your business's IP, you can prevent others from profiting from your ideas and ensure that your business is fairly compensated for its innovation.

-1. **Competitive advantage:** Protecting a business' unique ideas, products, or services with patents can prevent competitors from copying or imitating a business' IP, which can help maintain market share and profitability.
+1. **Competitive advantage:** Protecting your IP can prevent competitors from copying or imitating your products or services maintain market share and profitability.

 2. **Revenue generation:** Licensing or selling the rights to use a business's IP can be a valuable source of income for businesses.